css-materials/course-site/content/syllabus/data-transformation/index.md

 ## Overview

 * Identify computer programming as a form of problem solving
-* Practice decomposing an analytical goal into a set of discrete, computational tasks
+* Practice decomposing a goal into a set of discrete, computational tasks
 * Identify the verbs for a language of data manipulation
 * Familiarize with Pipes
 * Practice transforming data